 Additionally, CHP can be used in several biochemical assays, such as in-gel Western blot, for identification and possibly quantification of collagen content in a biological sample.

 - Matrix metalloproteinases and the regulation of tissue remodeling.
 Nature Reviews Molecular Cell Biology (2007) 8, 221-233.

 - Targeting and mimicking collagens via triple helical peptide assembly.
 Current Opinion in Chemical Biology (2013) more info

 - Collagenase unwinds triple-helical collagen prior to peptide bond hydrolysis.
 EMBO Journal (2004) 23, 3020-3030.

 - Targeting collagen strands by photo-triggered triple-helix hybridization.
 Proceedings of the National Academy of Science of the United States of America (2012) more info

 - Molecular level detection and localization of mechanical damage in collagen enabled by collagen hybridizing peptides.
-Nature Communications (2017) more info
+Nature Communications (2017) (open access) more info

 - Molecular assessment of collagen denaturation in decellularized tissues using a collagen hybridizing peptide.
-Acta Biomaterialia (2017) more info
+Acta Biomaterialia (2017) (open access) more info

 - Direct detection of collagenous proteins by fluorescently labeled collagen mimetic peptides.
 Bioconjugate Chemistry (2013) more info